ozneroL541/Artigianato_Online/README.md

 ```sh
     sudo docker compose up --build --remove-orphans -d
 ```
-Then to run the project use
+Once you have built the project you can also run
 ```shell
 docker compose up
 ```